 - Cover, color, seal, and cure.
 The surface is primed with a spray-on polymer concrete mixture after all of the repairs have been made to the surface.
 If the client requests any coloring options, such as concrete staining or decorative concrete, this is then added before the sealant.
 After that, the curing process (otherwise known as the drying process) takes about 48-72 hours before the surface can be used for its functional purpose.

 Concrete resurfacing is a great option if your concrete floor has minor damage and needs a facelift.
-Not only can a reputable concrete resurfacing contractor fix the damage in the concrete, they can simultaneously dye and stain the new surface to create incredible, decorative patterns on the surface.
+Not only can a reputable concrete resurfacing contractor fix the damage in the concrete, but they can also simultaneously dye and stain the new surface to create incredible, decorative patterns on the surface.
 This is what many business owners choose to do after resurfacing their floor; Decorative concrete adds value and appeal to the room by enhancing the overall color and feel of the room.
 Concrete staining can essentially make concrete look and feel like a marble, granite, slate, tile, wood, or brick floor at half the cost of these materials.

 The best part of a resurfaced concrete floor is that it will be low-maintenance, cost-effective, and will have a long lifespan.

 Polished concrete can be seen in your favorite grocery aisle, your neighbor’s brand new garage, modern homes, and industrial warehouses.
 It is very environmentally friendly when compared to other options such as granite, linoleum, coated concrete, marble, and tile, and also costs quite a bit less.
 Like we said above, concrete is an incredibly durable and reliable material, and it is also capable of becoming a beautiful addition to your home or office.
 This no-wax flooring option catches the eye due to its high-luster, smooth, and clean appearance.